AOT-Technologies/forms-flow-ai/forms-flow-forms/custom-components/text-area-with-analytics/README.md

 ## Text area with analytics component

-This custom component is used in formsflow.ai to supports the designer to enable fields for Natural language processing based on sentiment analysis.
+This custom component is used for processing the data in the Text area fields to be used for **Sentiment Analysis**.

 To use the custom component in **formsflow.ai** follow the below steps:

 - Login with the designer role
 - Choose a new/existing form and click the edit forms button